portsoc/hangman-in-branches/README.md

 ## Todo

 We have met all of the goals we have set previously.
-So it is time to set out new goals for ourself.
+So it is time to set out new goals for ourselves.
 See the <a href="#further-exploration">further exploration</a>.

 - [x] At the moment the user cannot win even if they guess all the letters correctly.